UNIS Hanoi Guest WIFI

 Technology Integrated Learning

 UNIS Hanoi strives to create learning experiences where technology is integrated through all curriculum areas in the context of classroom learning.
-The school implements a 1:1 programme from Grades 4-12, with access to a variety of technology devices.
+The school implements a 1:1 programme from Grades 4-8 and Bring your Own Device programme (BYOD) for Grades 9-12 with access to a variety of technology devices.

 We seek to equip the students with the skills and knowledge they need to learn and live productively in an increasingly digital world.
 Our aspiration for tech integration comes from the International Society for Technology in Education (ISTE 2016 Standards for Students).